polca/premise/docs/user_guide/inventories.rst

 data and index changes together and restores its complete prior state if an exception leaves the context.

-Compact transactions keep a rollback-safe structural snapshot and copy only rows they touch.
-The emissions transformation uses this path directly; sectors not yet migrated continue through the private list-compatible bridge.
+Compact transactions copy only the rows they change and retain enough information to undo those changes if the transaction fails.

-Integrations that cannot consume the store may explicitly materialize it:
+To obtain an independent list of activity dictionaries, use:

 .. code-block:: python